- Grow Your Medical Or Healthcare Business Online With WordPress

 - Department Of Public Health (Australia – State Level): e.g. Victoria – http://www.health.vic.gov.au/rss/newsfeed.xml

-- Centers For Disease Control And Prevention (www.cdc.gov) - Get many feeds on health-related news and topics and podcasts here: http://www2c.cdc.gov/podcasts/rss.asp
+- Centers For Disease Control And Prevention (www.cdc.gov) - Find various feeds on health-related topics and podcasts here: http://www2c.cdc.gov/podcasts/rss.asp

-- Medical News: You can search medical news feeds in major news publications like the NYTimes RSS feeds section (e.g. Fitness & nutrition: http://www.nytimes.com/services/xml/rss/nyt/Nutrition.xml)
+- Medical News Feeds: You can search medical news feeds in major news publications like the NYTimes feeds section (e.g. Fitness & nutrition: http://www.nytimes.com/services/xml/rss/nyt/Nutrition.xml)

-- MedicineNet.com – Weekly Health and Medical News Digest: http://www.medicinenet.com/rss/weeklyhealth.xml.
-You can also choose specific feeds here (http://www.medicinenet.com/rss/article.htm) (e.g. Allergies, Menopause, Migraine Headaches, Oral Health, Exercise & Fitness, HIV, etc.)
+- MedicineNet – Weekly Health and Medical News Digest: http://www.medicinenet.com/rss/weeklyhealth.xml.
+You can also choose specific feeds here (http://www.medicinenet.com/rss/article.htm) (e.g. Allergies, Mental Health, Nutrition, Food, & Recipes, Depression, Exercise & Fitness, HIV, etc.)

-- Medical News Today – You can also select specific feeds here: http://www.medicalnewstoday.com/newsfeeds-rss (e.g. Stem Cell Research, Fertility, Cervical Cancer/HPV Vaccine, Dermatology, Medical Devices/Diagnostics, HIV/AIDS, Medical Practice Management, etc.)
+- Medical News Today – You can also select specific feeds here: http://www.medicalnewstoday.com/newsfeeds-rss (e.g. Bipolar, Acid Reflux/GERD, Infectious Diseases/Bacteria/Viruses, Conferences, Bones/Orthopedics, Respiratory/Asthma, Liver Disease/Hepatitis, etc.)

-You can also search online for general RSS feeds, e.g. “medical rss feeds” or search for feeds on specific subjects, e.g. “ebola rss feeds”, “nursing rss feeds”, “obesity rss feeds”, etc.
+You can also just search online for general feeds, e.g. “medical rss feeds” or search for feeds on specific areas, e.g. “vascular rss feeds”, “rehabilitation rss feeds”, “liver disease rss feeds”, etc.

-(RSS feeds can help to improve your website’s user experience.)
+(RSS (Really Simple Syndication) feeds can help to improve your website’s user experience.)

-Adding checklists and charts to your site is a fantastic way to increase visitor engagement, add value to your visitors and provide something unique.
-They can provide visitors with useful information and resources to complete tasks.
-Checklists and forms are also great client educational tools.
+Adding checklists and explanatory charts to your site is a great way to increase user engagement, add value to your audience and provide something unique.
+Charts and checklists can provide useful information and resources to get necessary steps completed.
+Checklists and charts are also great client educational tools.

-You can provide a range of forms and checklists covering topics such as:
+You can provide forms, charts and checklists covering a range of subjects such as:

 - Booking appointments

-- Dental checklists – e.g. first visit, maintenance program, general dentistry, etc.
+- Dental checklists – e.g. first visit, active maintenance program, cosmetic dentistry, etc.

-- General charts & infographics (e.g. acidity level of different foods, sleep requirements at different stages of development, etc.)
+- General charts & infographics (e.g. sugar content in different foods, sleep requirements at different ages, etc.)

-Providing unique tools and applications on your website is a great way to increase visitor engagement and significantly add value to your visitors.
+Providing unique online tools and applications on your website is a great way to increase visitor engagement and add significant value to potential clients.
 Health-related calculators are great tools to add to your website.
-Other tools can include things like diagnostic tools, or even recipes.
+Other applications can include things like diagnostic tools, and even recipes.

-In the next section of this guide, we will be discussing a several WordPress plugins and themes you can add to your site that improve seo, increase user engagement and drive more web traffic to your business.
+In the next section of this detailed guide, we will be discussing a several WordPress plugins and themes you can add to your website that improve search engine optimization, improve user engagement and drive more traffic to your business.